olitvino/wattduck/README.md

 wattduck works by asynchronously polling `/sys/class/power_supply/BAT*/power_now` and has been tested under `archlinux` and `manjaro`.

+## installation
+wattduck will soon be available the gnome-extensions site and on the AUR.
+For manual installation, simply extract the `wattduck@osphost.github.com` folder to `/usr/share/gnome-shell/extensions/` and restart your gnome-shell session by holding `alt + F2` and then entering `r` into the gnome command dialog.

 ## feature roadmap
  - additional display options
  - process based power consumption via `powertop` or similar